BDC Hamburger Icon

 • What is the total variable cost?

-• What is the cost of any raw materials?
+• What are the costs of any raw materials?

 • What is the cost of labor?

-Last but not least, you should ask yourself, “What adjustments can I make to lower the cost of manufacturing or generate the end result I envision?”
-For instance, you may be able to source some products from a cheaper distributor, or perhaps make some changes to your hiring process to save on labor costs.
+To make the most profit, you should ask yourself, “What adjustments can I make to lower the manufacturing cost or generate the end result I envision?”
+For instance, you may be able to source some products from a cheaper distributor or change your hiring process to save on labor costs.

-3. It gives you the information you need to implement the best strategy moving forward.
+It gives you the information you need to implement the best strategy.

 Using your break-even analysis, you can create a strategy for the future.
-If your business’s profitability is determined by the success of one or more products, the break-even point for each product provides a timeline for the company, which can help you implement a better overall financial strategy that fits the projected costs and profits.
+Suppose your business’s profitability is determined by the success of one or more products.
+In that case, the break-even point for each product provides a timeline for the company, which can help you implement a better overall financial strategy that fits the projected costs and profits.

-This analysis can also help you determine ways to speed up your company’s break-even point, such as reducing your overall fixed costs, reducing the variable costs per unit, improving the sales mix by selling more of the products that have larger contribution margins, and increasing the prices (as long as it doesn’t cause the number of units sold to decline significantly).
+This analysis can also help you determine ways to reach your company’s break-even point sooner, such as reducing your overall fixed costs, lowering the variable costs per unit, improving the sales mix by selling more of the products that have larger contribution margins, and increasing the prices (as long as it doesn’t cause the number of units sold to decline significantly).

 When should I use a break-even analysis?

-There are many situations in running a business where a break-even analysis comes in handy.
-According to Rick Vazza, a CFA and CFP and the president of Driven Wealth Management, you should use a break-even analysis to answer the following questions about your business:
+There are many situations where a break-even analysis comes in handy.
+According to Rick Vazza, owner of Driven Franchising, you should use a break-even analysis to answer the following questions about your business:

 • How much of my product or service do I need to sell per month?